Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Background and Notation

 To control the fast dynamics we exploit the ``slow manifold Floquet theory'' developed in \cite{MR3541499}.
 The idea is to study certain linearized invariance equations describing the stable/unstable bundles attached to the slow stable manifold.
 These invariant bundles describe the linear approximation of the full stable manifold near the slow stable manifold, and in addition they provide control over the normal and tangent directions.
-Combining the stable, unstable, and tangent bundles provides a frame bundle for the phase space in a tubular region surrounding the slow manifold -- our ``good coordinates''.
+Combining the stable, unstable, and tangent bundles provides a frame bundle for the phase space in a tubular region surrounding the slow manifold -- the ``good coordinates'' exploited in Section \ref{sec:SH_Nonlinear}.
 The idea is illustrated in Figure \ref{fig:slowBundles}.

-Computation of the invariant frame bundles is facilitated by the following theorem, the main result from \cite{MR3541499}.
-Note that we apply this theorem only for the finite dimensional projection of our PDE.
+Computation of the invariant frame bundles is facilitated by the following theorem, the main result of \cite{MR3541499}.
+Note that we apply this theorem only in a finite dimensional Galerkin projection of our PDE.

 \begin{theorem}[Slow-stable manifold Floquet normal form] Let $F \colon \mathbb{R}^d \to \mathbb{R}^d$, $p_0 \in \mathbb{R}^d$, $DF(p_0)$, $\lambda_1, \ldots, \lambda_{d}$, $\xi_1, \ldots, \xi_{d}$, $m_{\slow} < d$, $\Lambda_{\slow}$, $\Lambda$, and $P \colon [-1, 1]^{m_{\slow}} \to \mathbb{R}^d$ be as in Theorem \ref{thm:slowParm}.
 Assume that for $1 \leq j \leq d$ the functions $q_j \colon [-1, 1]^{m_{\slow}} \to \mathbb{R}^d$ are smooth solutions of the equations